Rattlesnake

 The rattlesnake has very strong muscles and uses them to shake the rattle – if the snake is very excited it can do this 50-60 times per second and for up to three hours.
 The horrific sound is produced with the rings of the rattle vibrating against one another.
 By the way: The rings are hollow inside, while toy rattles are mostly filled with little beads.

-What Does the Rattle Consist of?
+What Is the Rattle Made of?

-It consists of a material that is quite similar to our finger nails and hairs.
+The rattle is made of a material that is quite similar to our finger nails and hairs.
 Whenever the snake sheds its skin, another ring is added to the rattle.
 It is basically a leftover at the tip of the tail that cannot be shaken off.
 Yet, it is not possible to use the number of rings to determine the age of the rattlesnake, because they can break off occasionally.

-How Does a Rattlesnake Detect its Prey?
+How Does a Rattlesnake Find its Prey?

 The rattlesnake perceives smells with its tongue.
 Like all pit vipers, it also has two pits (hence the name of the animal family) at both sides of the head.
 They contain an organ that functions like a heat sensor.
 You could also compare it to an infrared or heat-detecting camera.
 The snake can sense even the slightest fluctuations in temperature with it.
 A difference of 0.2–0.4 degrees Celsius is enough for the snake to know that there is some prey close by.